Prostin E2 Side Effects

 Generic name: dinoprostone topical

 Note: This document contains side effect information about dinoprostone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Prostin E2.
+Some dosage forms listed on this page may not apply to the brand name Prostin E2.

-Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release, vaginal suppository
+Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release.

 Along with its needed effects, dinoprostone topical (the active ingredient contained in Prostin E2) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Fast or slow heartbeat